-DPHT has built a strong reputation for our courses for young people with challenging behaviour and/or disabilities, working with Dartmoor ponies.
+DPHT has built a strong reputation for our courses for young people with disabilities, working with Dartmoor ponies.

 Our aim is to create opportunities for young people to meet their full potential and to provide them with a set of social and emotional skills that will allow them to participate more effectively in everyday life and, potentially, move into long-term employment.

 We offer a flexible range of proven courses for students facing such challenges as: